plmday/Kiwi/Kiwi.md

 ###2.14.
 Alighnment

-Every source block can be aligned to the left, to the right or to the center.
+Except the target block, every Kiwi block can be aligned to the left, to the right or to the center.

 ####2.14.1.
 Alighn to the Left